1200wd/bitcoinlib/docs/_static/manuals.setup-bitcoind-connection.rst

-How to connect bitcoinlib to a bitcoin node
+How to connect bitcoinlib to a Bitcoin node
 ===========================================

 This manual explains how to connect to a bitcoind server on your localhost or an a remote server.